Slideshow image

 Needless to say, we made some good friends that we still keep in regular contact with.

-Phil about 1 year ago
+Phil over 1 year ago

 Church is essential to our family!
 I love people, and Church has always been it's most impactful to me the more I am there deepening relationships and caring for my family/friends.
 I love Converge for that reason!
 So many friends, and people that encourage me to walk faithfully with my God!

-Bryan Galloway about 1 year ago
+Bryan Galloway over 1 year ago

 We were created to worship God, and God desires that we worship Him collectively.
 I look forward to gathering with God's people each Sunday morning at Converge in the Worship Center and then with my Community Group.
 We worship together, we learn and grow together, pray together, and encourage one another.
 May God continue to bless Converge Church!

-Rachel about 1 year ago
+Rachel over 1 year ago

 My church family has always been an important part of my life.
 As I grew up we were at the church every time the doors were open.
 Especially in my teen years, I was super insecure at school but quite outgoing at church.
 I know thats because I felt connected and encouraged when I was with my church family.
 It's the same now.
 Church to me is about doing life with all of you.

-Mike about 1 year ago
+Mike over 1 year ago

 My memories of church life are so rich!
 I remember playing hide and seek in a dark church building and setting up tents for VBS in the church yard.
 I remember a pajama clad ice cream run and my father pastor being carried up the stairs into the sanctuary when he was too weak to walk there himself.
 In my growing up years our church met five teams each week--and I remember coming to an age and experience when I realized how many shortcomings we experienced together.
 I remember attending a number of small struggling rural churches and adding my own struggling attempts to worship and to serve.
 I remember long and late night elder meetings when I was not yet 30 and knocking heads with other leaders.
 But I remember it all with fondness and gratitude.
 For all its failings and frailties I love the body of Christ!

-Mark Miller about 1 year ago
+Mark Miller over 1 year ago

 I grew up in the church, but my experience hasn’t always been the same.
 My dad was a pastor in the Methodist church and in those early years we moved from one town to another about every four years.
 As such, church for me was always a place and never a people let alone a family.
 I always felt like a visitor or observer wherever I went.